RedWirePlatinumTwo/MiscFiles/PluginChangelog.md

 - Shortened the RedwiresTimedLoop class for NeoForge 1.21.4 or higher upon realizing that I didn't need setTicks or getIterator as I could just access the fields directly
 - The procedure code for "Does [itemstack] have [datacomponent]" now uses ItemStack.has(DataComponent) instead of using (ItemStack.get(DataComponent) != null) (just a style preference)
 # 6.4.1
-Sorry for lack of updates lately. you see: retail drains the absolute life out of me. anyways.
+~~Sorry for lack of updates lately. you see: retail drains the absolute life out of me. anyways.~~ edit: no longer applies (I mean yeah job-having isn't the greatest but it's no longer draining at least)
 - Added support for MCreator 2026.1
 # 6.4.0
 - Added procedure "Clamp number [x] between min: [y] and max: [z]" in Utils